 Reporting on OG Kush’s near-perfect head and body balance (and therapeutic versatility), LegitLogic says:

 “Apparently got ahold of some very very very nicely grown OG Kush and I truly have to say this stuff is insanely amazing!
-Amazing balance between Head and Body, it totally hits you both ways…amazing for Migraines, Stress, Pain and Spasms.
+Amazing balance between Head and Body, it totally hits you both ways...amazing for Migraine Headaches, Stress, Pain and Spasms.
 A definite must try especially if it looks as crazy as my batch did.”

 Another reviewer, 420IndigoChild, credits OG Kush for helping him bond with his girlfriend: